giladlotan/itpmssd/Week_7/README.md

 #### MIDTERM Assignment: (due 11/13)
 - 3-week project: build a Slack bot
   - Along with [your assigned teams](https://github.com/giladlotan/itpmssd/blob/master/Week_7/teams.txt), you have three weeks to create a bot.
 What the bot does is COMPLETELY up to you.
 Make it interesting.
 Make it useful.
 Funny.
 Artsy.
 Deceptive.
 Your choice.
-  - On the technical side, your bot should do something interesting with an external dataset or API (your choice), and run off of a server (ideally Flask).
+  - On the technical side, your bot should be leveraging an external dataset or API (your choice), and run off of a server (ideally Flask).
   - In three weeks, each group will have roughly 30 minutes (presentation + Live Demo + Q&A).
 There will be external guests coming in to see your presentations.
   - In addition to the presentations and live demos, your group is expected to write a short one pager about your bot: what does it do, and why did you choose to create it.
   - For next week, send over questions before thursday (4pm) so that we can prep relevant answers and tutorials for class.